robinmatheson/RunRover/README.md

 - Use a machine learning tool to suggest your next run that is sufficiently challenging to ensure progressive overload given your previous running data.

 ## How to use
-The current iteration of this project (on the mysql branch) utilizes a locally hosted MySQL server, so it is not currently usable by others.
+The current iteration of this project utilizes a locally hosted MySQL server, so it is not currently usable by others.
 Here is a use example: https://github.com/robinmatheson/RunRover/assets/125790030/20cb09cc-1c8d-4927-8b00-220b6ba68483